Linaria vulgaris: Ecology

 The plant is widespread on ruderal spots, along roads, in dunes, and on disturbed and cultivated land.

 Because the flower is largely closed by its underlip, pollination requires strong insects such as bees and bumblebees (Bombus species).

 Linaria vulgaris is a food plant for a large number of insects such as the sweet gale moth (Acronicta euphorbiae), mouse moth (Amphipyra tragopoginis), silver Y (Autographa gamma), Calophasia lunula, gorgone checkerspot (Charidryas gorgone carlota), toadflax pug (Eupithecia linariata), satyr pug (Eupithecia satyrata), Falseuncaria ruficiliana, bog fritillary (Boloria eunomia), Pyrrhia umbra, brown rustic (Rusina ferruginea), and Stenoptilia bipunctidactyla.

-It may be mildly toxic to livestock.
+The plant may be mildly toxic to livestock, but has also been used to treat cattle with rumination problems.

 Fossil record

-Seeds of the common toadflax, were identified from the Hoxnian interglacial strata at Clacton.
+Seeds of the common toadflax were identified from the Hoxnian interglacial strata at Clacton.
 Records have also come from the Weichselian glaciation strata in Essex, Huntingdonshire, Surrey and North Wales.
 This evidence makes the native status of the plant in Britain quite evident despite the very strong association that it has today with waste places and man-made habitats.

 Cultivation and uses

-While most commonly found as a wildflower, toadflax is sometimes cultivated for cut flowers, which are long-lasting in the vase.
-Like snapdragons (Antirrhinum), they are often grown in children's gardens for the "snapping" flowers which can be made to "talk" by squeezing them at the base of the corolla.
+While most commonly found as a wildflower, toadflax is sometimes cultivated for cut flowers, which are long-lasting in a vase.
+Like the related snapdragons (Antirrhinum), they are often grown in children's gardens for the "snapping" flowers which can be made to "talk" by squeezing them at the base of the corolla.

 The plant requires ample drainage, but is otherwise adaptable to a variety of conditions.
-It has escaped from cultivation in North America where it is common on roadsides and in poor soils, where it has now naturalized in many U.S. states and Canadian provinces.
+It has escaped from cultivation in North America where it is now naturalised in many U.S. states and Canadian provinces, common on roadsides and in poor soils,.

-Despite its reputation as a weed, like the dandelion, this plant has also been used in folk medicine for a variety of ailments.
-A tea made from the leaves was taken as a laxative and strong diuretic as well as for jaundice, dropsy, and enteritis with drowsiness.
-For skin diseases and piles, either a leaf tea or an ointment made from the flowers was used.
-In addition, a tea made in milk instead of water has been used as an insecticide.
-It is confirmed to have diuretic and fever-reducing properties.
+Traditional medicine

+The species has a long history of use in traditional medicine; information is available in Barker (2001).